-Hello families back home!
+Hello, families back home!
 Hope everyone is well!
-Over here aboard Vela we are all happy, healthy and grateful to be living the life we’re living!
+Over here aboard Vela, we are all happy, healthy, and grateful to be living the life we’re living!
 My day started off with anchor watch from 12:00-1:30 am with Colm.
-Luckily we had a pretty easy watch with no rain and we got to see a large yacht come in and anchor off of our stern.
-Valentina came up at 1:30 am to relieve us and I went straight to bed.
-Before I knew it, my alarm was going off at 6:30 am and I was up and ready to start off another great day.
-I decided i was going to wake the rest of boat up by playing some country music and eventually everyone was up.
-It definitely took a few try’s to get the boys up though!
-The chefs, Smash, Hannah and Will cooked up some delicious pancakes for breakfast that was served with some yogurt and honeydew.
-After breakfast we did clean up as usual, then it was time for class.
+Luckily we had a pretty easy watch with no rain, and we got to see a large yacht come in and anchor off of our stern.
+Valentina came up at 1:30 am to relieve us, and I went straight to bed.
+Before I knew it, my alarm was going off at 6:30 am, and I was up and ready to start off another great day.
+I decided I was going to wake the rest of the boat up by playing some country music, and eventually, everyone was up.
+It definitely took a few tries to get the boys up, though!
+The chefs, Smash, Hannah, and Will, cooked up some delicious pancakes for breakfast that were served with some yogurt and honeydew.
+After breakfast, we did clean up, as usual, then it was time for class.
 We started off with oceanography.
 It was lecture 5 and was all about marine sediments.
 We learned about the different types of sediments found in the ocean, where it comes from and why it’s important.
-After oceanography we had leadership.
-Today was Colm and Katelyns turn to present their chapter, which was chapter 3, and they taught us all about the relational leadership model.
+After oceanography, we had leadership.
+Today was Colm and Katelyn’s turn to present their chapter, which was chapter 3, and they taught us all about the relational leadership model.

-Now are all finished with clean up after dinner and are having some free time to hangout, get some work done and give some calls home as we leave for Saint Vincent and the Grenadines tomorrow, which will be about a 3-day passage.
-We should all get a good night sleep tonight as we are on the dock and don’t have anchor watch!
-That’s it for now, I hope everyone back home is doing well!
+Now are all finished with clean up after dinner and are having some free time to hang out, get some work done and give some calls home as we leave for Saint Vincent and the Grenadines tomorrow, which will be about a 3-day passage.
+We should all get a good night’s sleep tonight as we are on the dock and don’t have anchor watch!
+That’s it for now; I hope everyone back home is doing well!

 photo 2; Hannah aboard Vela